MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-azure-log.md

 This article gives example logging configurations for the [Azure SDK](https://azure.microsoft.com/downloads/) for Java.
 For more detail on configuration options, such as setting log levels or custom logging by class, refer to the documentation for your chosen logging framework.

 The Azure SDK for Java client libraries use the [Simple Logging Facade for Java](https://www.slf4j.org/) (SLF4J).
 SLF4J allows you to use your preferred logging framework, which is called at the time of application deployment.
+If a client builder offers the ability to set [HttpLogOptions](https://docs.microsoft.com/en-us/java/api/com.azure.core.http.policy.httplogoptions?view=azure-java-stable), an [HttpLogDetailLevel](https://docs.microsoft.com/en-us/java/api/com.azure.core.http.policy.httplogdetaillevel?view=azure-java-stable) must also be specifed.

 > [!NOTE]
 > This article applies to the most recent versions of the Azure SDK client libraries.
 To see if a library is supported, refer to the list of [Azure SDK latest releases](https://azure.github.io/azure-sdk/releases/latest/java.html).
 If your application is using an older version of the Azure SDK client libraries, refer to specific instructions in the applicable service documentation.